 In biology, you will often hear the terms agonist and antagonist when talking about receptors.
-An agonist is a compound which increases activity at a particular receptor, whereas an antagonist has the opposite effect.
+An agonist is a compound that increases activity at a particular receptor, whereas an antagonist has the opposite effect.

 THC is a CB1 receptor agonist that produces effects similar to those produced by AEA.
 In fact, THC is a much more powerful agonist than AEA, due to AEA’s faster metabolism in the body.
 THC’s slower metabolism causes more pronounced effects and can lead to more side effects.
 Some of these are a mild inconvenience, for example, dry mouth and eyes or an uncontrollable desire to eat.
 Other THC side effects can be much more disturbing, though, and can result in paranoia, anxiety, and panic attacks.

 CBD can mitigate these side effects.
 Research for the British Journal of Pharmacology in 2015 found that CBD has an antagonistic effect on CB1 receptors by acting as what is called a ‘negative allosteric modulator.’
-Allosteric modulators are compounds which can bind to receptors in an area other than their active site and change their physical structure.
+Allosteric modulators are compounds that can bind to receptors in an area other than their active site and change their physical structure.
 In the case of CB1 receptors, CBD changes their shape enough that THC is not unable to bind with them as effectively.
 As a result of this, we may see a reduction in many of its effects.

 The Benefits of Counteracting THC with CBD

-The researchers then took a sample of each participants’ marijuana and saliva and compared the THC and CBD content of each.
+The researchers then took a sample of each participants’ cannabis and saliva and compared the THC and CBD content of each.
 The results showed that while THC levels were fairly similar throughout the samples, the CBD content had more variance.
 The participants who used cannabis with lower CBD levels showed a higher level of memory impairment compared to their higher CBD counterparts.

 The authors concluded that CBD reduced the anxiety-inducing effects of THC and other “marihuana-like effects.”
 However, it did not influence the participants’ heart rates, suggesting that THC was not being blocked entirely.
-Of course, we now know why.

 One of the most serious and well-publicized side effects of cannabis is psychosis.
 This can cause symptoms such as paranoia, delusions, and even hallucinations in susceptible people.
-For most people, these effects are short-lived, but for others, cannabis may trigger more chronic psychotic episodes.
+For most people, these effects are temporary, but for others, cannabis may trigger more chronic psychotic episodes.

 Research suggests that while THC carries the risk of triggering psychosis, CBD may have antipsychotic effects.
 One 2008 study investigated the impact of the psychotic effects of THC alone, THC combined with CBD, and that of no cannabinoids by testing hair samples from 140 participants.
 The participants with only THC present showed a higher incidence of schizophrenic symptoms compared with the other two groups.

 Another 2011 study of 1877 subjects had similar results, with significantly reduced psychotic symptoms among those using cannabis with a higher CBD content.